ArdentAILabs/DE-Bench/Fixtures/Databricks/README_cache_manager.md

-# Databricks SQLite Cache Manager
+# SQLite Cache Manager

-This document describes the SQLite-based cache manager for Databricks clusters, which replaces the previous JSON-based caching system.
+This document describes the SQLite-based cache manager for Databricks clusters and Astronomer deployments, which replaces the previous JSON-based caching system.

 ## Overview

-The SQLite-based cache manager provides improved data integrity, atomic operations, and better performance for storing Databricks cluster information.
-It maintains backward compatibility with the existing API while adding new features.
+The SQLite-based cache manager provides improved data integrity, atomic operations, and better performance for storing Databricks cluster and Astronomer deployment information.
+It maintains backward compatibility with the existing API while adding new features for multi-service resource management.

 ## Key Improvements